carrineblank/MicrO/README.md

 # MicrO
-An Ontology of Prokaryotic Phenotypic and Metabolic Characters, version 1.0
+An Ontology of Prokaryotic Phenotypic and Metabolic Characters, version 1.1 (released Feb 10, 2016).

-Created by Carrine E. Blank, University of Montana, fall 2013 through summer 2015.
+Created by Carrine E. Blank, University of Montana, fall 2013 through spring 2016.
 Co-contributors and advisors: Hong Cui (University of Arizona), Lisa Moore
 (University of Southern Maine), and Ramona Walls (University of Arizona).

 Includes terms and term synonyms extracted from > 1500 prokaryotic taxonomic descriptions, collected from a large number of taxonomic descriptions from Archaea, Cyanobacteria, Bacteroidetes, Firmicutes, and Mollicutes.